-7.11.
-Winching / Rappelling
+7.15.
+Rappelling

-If tendering for Services involving winching or rappelling operations, provide details relating to, amongst other things:
+If tendering for Services involving rappelling operations, provide details relating to, amongst other things:

-- the make and model of the equipment; and - any approvals, certifications and manufacturers Safety Bulletins required to operate the equipment; and - appropriate Operations Manuals supplements (note the complete manual is not necessarily required at this stage, but include at least the Contents Pages); and - check and training system; and - maintenance levels and schedules proposed for the equipment.
+- the make and model of the equipment; - any approvals, certifications and other documents required to operate the equipment; - appropriate Operations Manuals supplements (note the complete manual is not necessarily required at this stage, but include at least the Contents Pages); - relevant check and training system; and - maintenance levels and schedules proposed for the equipment.